thunderheadone/one-sdk-ios/README.md

 *Note:*
 - This will return the `tid` assigned to the current user as a `NSString`.
-- Retrieving the current `tid` can be useful if you want to monitor the current user in Thunderhead ONE or Salesforce Interaction Studio or if you need to pass the identity of the current user to another system which sends data to Thunderhead ONE or Salesforce Interaction Studio.
+- Retrieving the current `tid` can be useful if you want to monitor the current user in Thunderhead ONE or Salesforce Interaction Studio.
+- The tid can also be used if you need to pass the identity of the current user to another system which sends data to Thunderhead ONE or Salesforce Interaction Studio.

 ### Access Debug Information